 If you’re looking for higher quality fabric, you should instead look for what kind of yarn is used: ring-spun yarn is more durable than open-end yarn and also fades better and becomes softer over time.
 That being said, open-end yarn tends to be more affordable.

 Before you rush to wear your jeans, you need to soak them.
-Yes, soak them.
-This is an all-important step, because soaking will help start the customization process.
-There are a couple ways to do this, and it all depends on your comfort level and how much of an initial fade and shrink you want.
-Some suggest soaking in cold water for sanforized and hot for unsanforized, and others suggest that there’s no need to soak sanforized jeans.
+You heard us, soak them.
+This is an all-important step because soaking will help start the customization process.
+Some suggest soaking in cold water for sanforized and hot for unsanforized, and others suggest that there’s no need to soak sanforized jeans at all.
 Ultimately, it comes down to how much you want to toy with the dye and the fit.
-The worst thing would be for you to perfect your fade and fit and lose all your hard work the first time you wash.
+The worst thing would be for you to perfect your fade and fit and lose all your hard work the first time you wash them.

-You should carefully consider how much you want your jeans to shrink and how much of the original dye you want to come out in the soak.
-If you want a dramatic fade with the first soak, go with warm or even hot water.
-If you want to keep most of the dye, go with cool or cold water.
+Carefully consider how much you want your jeans to shrink and how much of the original dye you want to come out in the soak.
+For a more dramatic fade, go with warm or even hot water.
+If you want to keep most of the dye, use the contrary.
 Similarly, if you want to shrink your jeans substantially, go with warm or hot water; if you want to minimize the shrink, go with cool or cold.

-Fill your tub with a couple inches of water.
+Now, fill your tub with a couple inches of water.
 Some denim experts suggest wearing your jeans in the tub to create the best fit; others suggest flipping them inside out and just putting them in the tub on their own.
-Either way you cut it, submerge those puppies, on or off your legs, for anywhere from one to three hours, depending on how much you want them to fade and shrink.
+Either way you cut it, submerge those puppies for anywhere from one to three hours, depending on how much you want them to fade and shrink.

-Raw denim should be washed infrequently—though some might argue that you should never wash your raws.
-But, hey, sometimes you spill barbecue sauce on your pants.
-Your $300 jeans don’t deserve to be sticky and brown just because some jabroni on the internet told you only to wash your jeans on pain of death.
+Raw denim should be washed infrequently, or even never.
+But, hey, sometimes you spill barbecue sauce on your pants and $300 jeans don’t deserve to be sticky and brown just because some jabroni on the internet told you only to wash your jeans on pain of death.

 You can’t just throw your jeans into the wash like a pair of mass produced denim.
 In order to maintain the fade and the fit that you have worked so hard for, you have a couple of options.